-Let’s be honest, not many children want to see their parents engaging in PDA.
-However, experts say that you shouldn’t be shy about holding hands or sharing a smooch in front of your little ones.
-It is important for children to see public displays of loving affection from their parents.
-Non-sexual shows of affection by parents help children recognize what healthy love looks like and stresses the importance of romance in relationships.
+Not many children want to see their parents engaging in PDA.
+However, experts say you shouldn’t be shy about holding hands or sharing a smooch in front of your little ones.
+Children need to see public displays of loving affection from their parents.
+Non-sexual shows of affection help children recognize what healthy love looks like and stress the importance of romance in relationships.
 This also teaches children how to behave emotionally and physically with their romantic parents in the future.

 4.Creates a Communicative Atmosphere

-“Monkey see, monkey do,” is a silly phrase people used to use to describe how children imitate what they see their parents doing.
+“Monkey sees, monkey do” is a silly phrase people used to use to describe how children imitate what they see their parents doing.
 This can be beneficial or detrimental to your child’s behavior, depending on how you and your spouse treat one another when you are in front of your children.
 For example, a child who views parents acting aggressive or physically with one another may display abusive qualities toward their future romantic partner.
-Opposite of this, children who see their parents consulting one another and communicating lovingly and respectfully sets an excellent example of what makes a marriage healthy.
+Opposite of this, children who see their parents consulting one another and communicating lovingly and respectfully set an excellent example of what makes a marriage healthy.

 5.Teaches Children Responsibility

-You and your partner can both take on tasks that contribute to the tidiness of the house, such as vacuuming, dusting, or doing dishes.
-This shows your children that whether it’s a large responsibility such as caring for household finances or a smaller task like keeping the home clean, both mates help one another by taking on some of the responsibility.
+You and your partner can both take on tasks that contribute to the house’s tidiness, such as vacuuming, dusting, or doing dishes.
+This shows your children that whether it’s an enormous responsibility such as caring for household finances or a smaller task like keeping the home clean, both mates help one another by taking on some responsibility.

 6.The Importance of a Close Marriage Bond

-How you behave in your marriage is indicative of what your children will expect from their future romantic partners.
+How you behave in your marriage indicates what your children will expect from their future romantic partners.
 When you have a regular date night with your partner, you teach your children the importance of staying close in a marriage.

-When your children know that you have a regular date night that you stick to each week it shows them that you spend time together, not because you’re married and you’re “supposed” to, but because it is fun.
+When your children know that you have a regular date night that you stick to each week, it shows them that you spend time together, not because you’re married and you’re “supposed” to, but because it is fun.
 This teaches them that married partners are more than just romantic interests for one another.
-They are best friends who enjoy one another’s company both for serious matters and for fun.
+They are best friends who enjoy one another’s company for severe matters and fun.

 7.Encourages Problem-Solving Skills

 A strong marriage teaches your children how to problem-solve, not to argue.
-When you and your mate have great communication skills you know how to speak to solve, not speak to win a disagreement or hurt the other’s feelings.
-This will give your child a healthy view of communicating even when they are stressed out or frustrated.
+When you and your mate have excellent communication skills, you know how to speak to solve, not speak to win a disagreement or hurt the other’s feelings.
+This will give your child a healthy view of communicating even when stressed out or frustrated.

 Set the best example you can in this regard by never shouting at your spouse in front of your child, by taking a respectful tone even during a disagreement, and by being level-headed and fair when making household decisions.